Pitch Wars MG 2021 Wish List!

 Hi, there!
-I’m so excited to begin my sixth year as a Pitch Wars MG mentor and meet my seventh mentee (thank you, wild card!).
+I’m excited to begin my Lucky Seven year as a Pitch Wars MG mentor and meet my eighth mentee.

 FOR A PLAIN-TEXT VERSION, PLEASE CLICK HERE.

 If you’re here, you probably know what PW is, but just in case:

 Pitch Wars is a mentoring program where published/agented authors, editors, or industry interns choose one writer each to spend three months revising their manuscript.
 It ends in February with an Agent Showcase, where agents can read a pitch/first page and can request to read more.
 Learn more at pitchwars.org.

 A little about me: I’m the author of two MG novels, Steering Toward Normal and Boy Bites Bug, both with Abrams/Amulet.
 I have an MFA in creative writing from UNC Wilmington, and I also have been a mentor for SCBWI Carolinas for five years, working with six mentees, and Writing in the Margins for two years, working with two mentees.
 I love helping writers take their work to the next level!